 Applicants must submit a current curriculum vita or résumé, listing relevant employment and volunteer experience, academic honors, financial awards, research experience, publications, presentations, theses, other major papers, honor society and other memberships, and other relevant activities and experience.

 Applicants whose native language is not English must demonstrate English proficiency.
 Language test scores are valid two years from the test date.
 The official scores must be received from the testing agency no later than the graduate program application deadline.
 NOTE: Applicants who have earned a degree from an institution where the language of instruction is English and within a country where that native language is English are exempt from this requirement.
 Please contact the Doctoral Office if you wish to receive confirmation of your exemption.

-Applicants in Social Work and Anthropology, Psychology, or Sociology MUST submit the appropriate supplemental form with your online application.
+Applicants in Social Work and Anthropology, Psychology, or Sociology will complete the appropriate supplemental form with your online application.
+Examples are below.
 All applicants must submit the social work supplemental form:

 |Social Work (Primary)||Social Work faculty interests and research|